RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 Each GPU holds replicas of model parameters and gradients while sharding the optimizer states.

-1. Each GPU performs forward pass for its micro batch and get activations
+1. Each GPU performs a forward pass for its micro batch and gets activations
-2. Each GPU then performs backward pass on activations to get local gradients
+2. Each GPU then performsa  backward pass on activations to get local gradients
-3. Perform all-reduce to get global gradients from all GPUs
+3. Perform an all-reduce to get global gradients from all GPUs
 4. Local optimizer updates its local states in each GPU
-5. Perform all gather to get fully updated model parameters in BF16 and store in each GPU
+5. Perform all gather to get fully updated model parameters in BF16 and store them in each GPU

     ![dp_zero1.gif](Notes%20form%20Ultrascale%20Playbook/dp_zero1.gif)